MichalPokojny/MyProject1/README.md

 ## User stories

-- As a visiting user, I am interested to travel to the center of Europe and finding out something about the desired destination
+- As a visiting user, I am interested to travel to the centre of Europe to discover Slovakia.
-- As a visiting user, I want like to see the pictures of how the destination looks like so I can decide if I want to visit
+- As a visiting user, I would like to see pictures of the country so I can decide if I want to visit.
-- As a visiting user, I would like to contact the owner of the website and book a trip
+- As a visiting user, I would like to contact the company to book a trip.

 ## Features